 I am obsessed with this Danish concept of coziness.
 I first read about it in A Year of Living Danishly by Helen Russell last year.
 I realized this feeling was one I had experience with but had no real world to describe.
-Reading gives you words and descriptions for things you don’t always know how to articulate.
+Reading gives you words and descriptions of things you don’t always know how to articulate.
 I have had this feeling of HYGGE many times at holidays and my Oma’s house but most recently from a special book club group full of some of the most interesting people I have ever met.
-They are professionals and progressive thinkers and readers and creative.
+They are professionals and progressive thinkers and readers and creators.
 I love them all!
 As I read more and more I am trying to incorporate as much Hygge-ness in my life.

-I often imagine a room full of books and a small group of people sitting around in overstuffed chairs with good snacks and coffee or wine having intellectual conversation.
-The conversations I so crave and miss from my on campus college days of undergraduate work that I receive now from certain small groups of friends and my husband.
+I often imagine a room full of books and a small group of people sitting around in overstuffed chairs with good snacks and coffee or wine having an intellectual conversation.
+The conversations I so crave and miss from my on-campus college days of undergraduate work that I receive now from certain small groups of friends and my husband.
 The lighting is low and there is a fire in a fireplace with candles lit all around the room.
 I almost wish I could make this a business – to make it “a thing that doesn’t exist” but I am still working on the critical attributes of what that would actually entail and how to make it come to life.

 I came home to this type of scene just last night.
 The fireplace was roaring and the coals and wood were red hot and crackling with a delicious sound.
 I had a beverage made for me next to the faux leather chairs that sit at the hearth.
 Dinner was corned beef that had a sweet glaze and fell apart when my fork tines touched the flesh, crispy cabbage, and red potatoes.
 I dubbed it “fireplace food.”
 The conversation was about the day and politics and big dreams.
-My attire was comfy pants, an over large sweater, and my favorite slippers.
+My attire was comfy pants, an enormous sweater, and my favorite slippers.
 It was heaven…and Hygge!